Germanized/BetterBootstrap-Release/README.md

 <br><br>

-## Update: I was banned from their Discord after sharing this project, so I want to clearly state that this is completely unofficial and not affiliated with them in any way.
+## Update:  I want to clearly state that this is completely unofficial and not affiliated with them in any way.
 As much as I’d love the opportunity to collaborate, I fully respect their concerns and boundaries.
 That said, this project is open source and made independently with no intention of causing issues.

 <br><br>